M4RKUS28/Piatto/docs/cloud_architecture/script.md

 **(Animate to `01_services.md`)**

 At its core, our architecture is composed of two containerized services on Cloud Run: a dedicated **frontend service** that serves the user interface, and a **backend API service** that handles all the business logic.
-This separation of concerns gives us incredible agility.

 **(Animate to `02_load_balancer.md`)**